Designing-Hope/designing-hope.github.io/content/chapter-01.md

 In our daily work, hopelessness can cause us to respond cynically with phrases like, “It’s just not my job to _____________.”
 (I’ll let you fill in the blank.)
 Encouraging our clients is often out of scope, inefficient, and doesn’t always favorably impact our profit margins, but I believe it’s our job and the source of a wealth of hope.

 True hope calls us to have courage and endurance.
 It will take time to foster within ourselves and even more time to foster within the organizations we’re serving.
-We must remember that though a spark can cause a wildfire of hopelessness, so too can it shed the right amount of light to foster hopefulness.
+We must remember that though a spark can cause a wildfire of *hopelessness*, so too can it shed the right amount of light to foster *hopefulness*.
 The time required shouldn’t deter us from seeking hope as our end.

 ###### • • •